openzfs/openzfs-docs/docs/Getting Started/Ubuntu/Ubuntu 20.04 Root on ZFS.rst

   zpool export -a
   zpool import -N -R /mnt rpool
   zpool import -N -R /mnt bpool
+  # The following line is only needed for native encrypted rpools:
+  zfs load-key rpool
   # Replace “UUID” as appropriate; use zfs list to find it:
   zfs mount rpool/ROOT/ubuntu_UUID
   zfs mount -a